metamode/synkafka/README.md

 This library is **incomplete** and potentially **slow**.

-It's purpose is as a low-level, simplistic implementation of the Kafka 0.8 (producer) protocol which allows specific use-cases more control over how they produce and the transactional/error handling semantics.
+It's purpose is as a low-level, simplistic implementation of the Kafka 0.8 (producer) protocol which allows specific use-cases more control over how they produce and their transactional/error handling semantics.

 The motivating case is wanting to write a [Facebook Scribe](https://github.com/facebookarchive/scribe) Store that writes to Kafka cluster in a similar way to an upstream Scribe server.
 This is very hard with an asynchronous API like librdkafka where you have